Ancient Egyptian agriculture: Beginnings of agriculture

-Donkey domestication

-Scholars believe that donkey (Equus asinus) was domesticated on the African continent, possibly in the Nile valley.
-The predynastic site of El Omari has the earliest domesticated donkey in Egypt dated 4800–4500 BC (6800–6500 years BP).
-The site of Maadi comes next (4500-4000 BC).

-At Abydos, Egypt, in the Nile Valley, archaeological remains of 5000-year-old domestic donkeys have been found in the pharaonic mortuary complex.
-Osteological lesions typical of load carrying indicate that donkeys might have been domesticated in this area.
-Alternatively, it has been proposed that the domestication occurred among the pastoralists of the Horn of Africa, or in Yemen.
-This may have been prompted by the increasing aridity of the Sahara starting at 7000 BP.

-Also, the spread of donkeys was probably connected to the increase in the long-distance trade that was occurring at the time, and the need for pack animals.

-Farming systems

-The Nile and field planting
+Nile and field planting

 The civilization of ancient Egypt developed in the arid climate of northern Africa.
-This region is distinguished by the Arabian and Libyan deserts, and the River Nile.
+This region is distinguished by the Arabian and Libyan deserts, and the Nile.
 The Nile is the longest river in the world, flowing northward from Lake Victoria and eventually emptying into the Mediterranean Sea.
 The Nile has two main tributaries: the Blue Nile which originates in Ethiopia, and the White Nile that flows from Uganda.
 While the White Nile is considered to be longer and easier to traverse, the Blue Nile actually carries about two-thirds of the water volume of the river.
 The names of the tributaries derive from the color of the water that they carry.
 The tributaries come together in Khartoum and branches again when it reaches Egypt, forming the Nile delta.

 The Egyptians took advantage of the natural cyclical flooding pattern of the Nile.
 Because this flooding happened fairly predictably, the Egyptians were able to develop their agricultural practices around it.
 The water levels of the river would rise in August and September, leaving the floodplain and delta submerged by 1.5 meters of water at the peak of the flooding.
 This yearly flooding of the river is known as inundation.
 As the floodwaters receded in October, farmers were left with well-watered and fertile soil in which to plant their crops.
 The soil left behind by the flooding is known as silt and was brought from Ethiopian Highlands by the Nile.
 Planting took place in October once the flooding was over, and crops were left to grow with minimal care until they ripened between the months of March and May.
 While the flooding of the Nile was much more predictable and calm than other rivers, such as the Tigris and Euphrates, it was not always perfect.
 High floodwaters were destructive and could destroy canals that were made for irrigation.
 Lack of flooding created a potentially greater issue because it left Egyptians suffering from famine.